CFBSD-Summer2020/HW01/README.md

 # HW01

+** Homework goal **

-** Editing the file, saving, committing, and pushing to GitHub
+Editing the file, saving, committing, and pushing to GitHub

 Also, practicing using Markdown with: